BFB2q/OSdowngrade/README.md

 # OSdowngrade

-IF YOUR HAVIG ANY TROUBLES WITH PART 2 OF UNBLOCKING SCROLL ALL THE WAY DOWN ON THIS SITE
+IF YOUR HAVING ANY TROUBLES WITH PART 2 OF UNBLOCKING SCROLL ALL THE WAY DOWN ON THIS SITE
 ----------------------------------------------------------------------------------------------

 This is a simple tool/steps for chromeOS.
 This includes downgrading chromeOS and then running LTBEEF/Ingot